 Website designs can make or break an online business.
-An outdated website is something no on
+So outdated websites are something no one wants.

 There’s almost nothing that evolves as quickly as technology.